7 Tips A Top Trichologist Gave Me For Strong & Healthy Hair

 When used as a rinse-off treatment, glycolic acid (an AHA or alpha hydroxy acid, which exfoliates the skin) has multiple benefits for the scalp, such as chipping away at product buildup and increasing skin cell turnover.
 But Reavey prefers salicylic acid (a BHA or beta hydroxy acid).
 Though it penetrates the pores a little deeper than other exfoliating acids (breaking up the paste-like mixture of dead skin, oil and dirt) it’s very gentle.

-Try Act + Acre Cold Processed Scalp Renew, £42, The Inkey List Salicylic Acid Exfoliating Scalp Treatment, £14.99 or Revolution Haircare Salicylic Acid Clarifying Scalp Serum, currently £6.40 at Lookfantastic.
+Try Act + Acre Cold Processed Scalp Renew, $83.59, The Inkey List Salicylic Acid Exfoliating Scalp Treatment, $26 or Revolution Haircare Salicylic Acid Clarifying Scalp Serum, $16.
 Reavey wouldn’t touch a scalp scrub, though: “You wouldn’t use a scrub on your face,” she told me, so why use one on your scalp, which is essentially an extension of the skin there?
 Instead, stick to liquid exfoliators like the above.

 Try not to self-diagnose